erinhopper/aoc2020/README.md

 ***Day 24: Lobby Layout***
 day24_tiling.py
-Implementing 100 cycles of a variation of Conway’s Game of Life on an infinite hexagonal grid Finally at your hotel lobby, you have to help builders place hexagonal tiles on the floor.
+Implementing 100 cycles of a cellular automata problem on an infinite hexagonal grid Finally at your hotel lobby, you have to help builders place hexagonal tiles on the floor.

 ***Day 25: Combo Breaker***